 Figure 1 The Circle Radius seven for a PI of 22/7 leading to 44 units around the perimeter

-The core of 22/7 is 11/7, which has been doubled, meaning that one can extend the radius by 4 further units beyond the center and achieve a length of 11 units, which is one quarter of the circles diameter (figure 2).
+The core of 22/7 is 11/7, which has been doubled, meaning that one can extend the radius by a 4 further units beyond the center and achieve a length of 11 units, which is one quarter of the circles diameter (figure 2).
 This length of 11 units is the length of one quarter of the circumference, called a quadrant, and since that length now exists as a linear length within the circle, one has access, according to the PI of 22/7 of the circumference as four times that length, without drawing and measuring the circumference.
 This is important when considering the apparently intentional lengths of ancient landforms, that they never needed to be drawn and measured.
 One could place "alignments" (stones, places, buildings) on them using a bearing and the radial length.

 Figure 2 Negative Extension of the Radius beyond the Centre to achieve 1/4 of the circumference